Winter is coming!

 3. Use a Reflector

-Simply place the reflector behind or next to the solar lights during the day, and it will reflect additional sunlight onto the panels.
+Simply place the reflector behind or next to the solar lights during the day, and it will reflect additional sunlight onto the solar panels.

 Solar panels work best when they are perpendicular to the sunbeam, meaning they should face toward the equator and be tilted at an angle that matches your latitude.